 A huge factor when it comes to legal representation is the defendant’s financial status—that is, whether the defendant is indigent (cannot afford counsel).
 Indigent defendants are entitled to court-appointed counsel.
-And some (but not many) folks have enough money that paying for a lawyer isn't a financial strain.
+Some—but not many—folks have enough money that paying for a lawyer isn't a financial strain.
 But arranging for legal representation often isn't as straightforward for those who fall in between these groups of people.
-(For more information on qualifying for an appointed attorney, look here.
-And for all kinds of information on this topic, see Court-Appointed Attorneys in Criminal Cases.)

-The bottom line for judges is that the right to free (government-paid) defense counsel always kicks in whenever an indigent defendant faces a jail or prison sentence.
-If there is no possibility of incarceration—for example, a judge states on the record that she will not sentence the defendant to jail time—then the defendant is not entitled to free counsel.
-But if there is a slight chance of being jailed as punishment, a judge will appoint free counsel for an indigent defendant.
-Otherwise, the judge risks the possibility of an appeals court setting aside the verdict.
+The bottom line for judges is that the right to free (government-paid) defense counsel generally kicks in whenever an indigent defendant faces a jail or prison sentence.
+If there is no possibility of incarceration—for example, a judge states on the record that she will not sentence the defendant to jail time—then the defendant might not be entitled to free counsel (depending on state law).

 Note that the right to free representation does not mean a right to the lawyer of choice.
-An indigent defendant must accept the services of the appointed counsel or handle the case pro se (see below).
+A defendant who’s been appointed counsel normally doesn’t get to pick and choose in the way that a paying defendant does.